razaulmustafa852/5G/README.md

 ```bash
 sudo python3 stream.py
 ```
-After hosts complete the streaming, a folder created for each experiment inside the working directory for each experiment.
+After hosts complete the streaming, a folder created for each experiment inside the working directory.
 A PHP script is used to store each godash logfile in the MYSQL database.
-Whereas for per-segment RTT of 60 segments of stream calculated by python script arbiter-bba-persegment-RTT.ipynb for BBA and Arbiter with head requests and other-persegment-RTT.ipynb python script is used to calculate per-segment RTT, Packets, and Throughput for ABS Conventional, Logistic, Exponential, Arbiter +.
+For per-segment RTT, Number of Packets and Throughput of stream is calculated by python script arbiter-bba-persegment-RTT.ipynb for ABS (BBA and Arbiter) with head requests and other-persegment-RTT.ipynb python script is used for ABS Conventional, Logistic, Exponential and  Arbiter +.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)